Moreholidays December Noodle Ring Day

 History and Origin of National Cocoa Day

-Our research has not yet uncovered who the creator of this day is, or why he or she created it.
+Despite our extensive research efforts, we have not yet uncovered who the creator of this day is.
+Nor, have we discovered why he or she created it.
 Perhaps, they fell asleep by the fireside, cup of hot chocolate in hand.

 This holiday has been in existence since 2010, or a little before.